 - Do assign the responsibility of Facebook to an employee, team, or outsourced digital marketing agency.
 A lot of the time, the momentum of a business’ Facebook can decrease because it is presumed that an employee has taken care of it, when no one actually has.
 Clarify who will take on this position, correctly train the employee and build the Facebook duties into their job description.
 If you are working with an outsourced specialist, make sure you send them images & information they need in order to accurately portray your business & messaging.
-Don’t forget, Facebook duties should include regular posting and responding to interactions, whether positive or negative.
+Don’t forget, Facebook duties should include regular posting as well as responding to interactions, whether positive or negative.

 - Don’t argue with your customers through Facebook posts.
 This will make the business look bad.
 Instead, once you receive a complaint, reply with an email or phone number they can get in touch with you at and handle the issue in private.

 - Don’t misjudge the power of word of mouth on Facebook.
 Whether positive or negative, any kind of news can move around quickly.
-This can benefit business owners when the news is good, but can be destructive if it is bad.
+This can benefit business owners when the news is positive, but can be destructive if it goes badly.
 If you receive a negative review on Facebook, supply an email and deal with the issue off of the website.

-Facebook is an easy and more importantly FREE social media service to interact with your customers.
+Facebook is an easy and more importantly free social media service to interact with your customers.
 As a small business owner, if you’re not already on the platform, we encourage you to do so!
 If you don’t have the manpower or skillset to manage social media yourself, Boston Web Marketing is always here to help.